Acne is a common skin condition that affects most people at some point. It causes spots, oily skin and sometimes skin that’s hot or painful to touch.

 Topical antibiotics help kill the bacteria on the skin that can infect plugged hair follicles.
 They’re available as a lotion or gel that’s applied once or twice a day.

-A 6- to 8-week course is usually recommended.
+A 6- to the 8-week course is usually recommended.
 After this, treatment is usually stopped, as there’s a risk that the bacteria on your face could become resistant to the antibiotics.